gumaerc-testorg/21g.104-spring-2006/content/pages/syllabus.md

 MIT International Science and Technology Initiatives (MISTI)
 ------------------------------------------------------------

-Read about the [MISTI program](http://mit.edu/misti/index.html).
-The [MIT China Program](http://mit.edu/mit-china/index.html) (one of the MISTI programs) sponsors students working or teaching in China over the summer or a school year.
+Read about the {{% resource_link "144a7d01-35c3-41fd-a8e5-a1c96e0faa64" "MISTI program" %}}.
+The {{% resource_link "3921ecdb-49e0-41e8-abef-ec8418bda10c" "MIT China Program" %}} (one of the MISTI programs) sponsors students working or teaching in China over the summer or a school year.

 Calendar
 --------